the-global-hackathon/evx-transportation-protocol/README.md

 * AWS Lambda Execution Role ARN
 - arn:aws:iam::599877411882:role/AlexaHostedSkillLambdaRole

+## Electric Vehicle Experience - *EVX*

-### Electric Vehicle Experience Score (EVXS)
+### Electric Vehicle Experience Score - *EVXS*

 #### What is EVXS?

 * EVXS provides a system of scoring search results from HERE location services based upon the following
    * Search results sorted by distance proximity from current location to routed locations
    * Result returns list of *electric charging stations* by order of proximity to current location
-   * Generate route between two locations & plotting coordinate markers on the map from current location within 10km
+   * Generate route between two locations & plotting coordinate markers on the map from current location within 10km.
+     * Parse JSON request from HERE Places API by proximity, from current location.
+     * Parse data from IoT enabled vehicles to get battery life percentage.

+#### What is the Transportation Protocol?

+  * Transportation Protocol
+  * Advanced location based services from current GPS location
+  * Enable electric vehicles & autonomous vehicles to plan efficient routes.
+  * Improving user experience by recommending routes & destinations for electric vehicles.